hilalsaim/CodingTask/README.md

 # Telnyx

-this project is console application.
+This project is console application.

 ## Getting Started